-Do you need a lightweight inflatable boat?
+Do you need something lightweight?

 Packrafts are awesome options for outdoors people who like to explore and recreate in remote roadless areas.
 You can bring a packraft up to a high mountain lake in search of native Colorado River cutthroat trout, or you can take one to run a remote canyon river during spring runoff.
 Get one that is well-made and durable enough to last you many wilderness adventures.